Search and use resumes by people who got hired by the world’s top companies.

 That’s normal.
 On the other hand, what you DO have is your degree.
 What’s more, in the past couple of years you’ve learned and achieved more things than you realize.

-So don’t make your education section about your degree only.
-Use of this space to include all your most notable academic accomplishments.
-Otherwise, it will look unpleasantly hollow:
+So don’t make your education section only about the degree.
+Use this space to include your most notable academic accomplishments.
+Otherwise, it might look unpleasantly hollow:

 If you’re a recent graduate, the education section should dominate your resume.
 Make it more elaborate than others and put it near the top, right above your work experience section.

-If you’re moderately successful, your resume’s education section might ultimately look a bit like this:
+If you worked really hard, your resume’s education section might ultimately look a bit like this:

 In a way, this is the easiest scenario to work with.